Where is Golgotha? Where did Jesus die? Church of Holy Sepulchre vs. the Garden Tomb

-When we were in Jerusalem we saw a huge model of the city of antiquity and how it changed over the centuries (photo below).
+When we were in Jerusalem we saw a huge model of the city of antiquity, built by Jewish authorities.
+It shows how the city changed over the centuries (photo below).
 This Israeli model shows the first wall of Jerusalem, the 2nd rebuilt wall, and the current 1600th century wall which was built further out to make room for the growing city.

 Photo we took of the model of old Jerusalem showing old and rebuilt walls.